What is Collaboration in Git?

 First, the question arises why do we sign a code?

 Well, the reason is that it shows the authority of the code, that who has written it, and who needs to be blamed if any bug arises.
 To create a simple tag just write:

 $ git tag example

-This creates tag based on the current repository’s version.
+This creates a tag based on the current repository’s version.